torilundfunkhouser/ContentRecommendations/README.md

 1) Install Vagrant and VirtualBox
 2) Clone the fullstack-nanodegree-vm repository.
 3) Launch the Vagrant VM (run vagrant up).
-4) Set up the database and add some data by running database_setup.py then run seed_data.py.
+4) Set up the database and add some data by running `python database_setup.py` then `python seed_data.py`.
-5) Run the application within the VM by typing python flask_webserver.py into the Terminal.
+5) Run the application within the VM by typing `python flask_webserver.py` into the Terminal.
 6) Access the application by visiting http://localhost:8000 locally in your browser.